rafael-santiago/kryptos/doc/MANUAL.md

 By default, any allocated memory by ``kryptos_newseg`` is able to be swapped.
 In order to disable the RAM swap avoidance call the function ``kryptos_allow_ram_swap()``.

 In Windows, the RAM swap avoidance is achieved by using VirtualLock from WINAPI function.
-When ``kryptos_avoid_ram_swap()`` is called at first time, the minimum page size of the process will be defined for ``dwPageSize`` returned by GetSystemInfo function and the maximum page size will be set to ``dwPageSize * 8``.
-However, it is possible to change these range to any other by using the WINAPI function SetProcessWorkingSetSize.
+The locked region will still locked until the related process exits.

 ## Key derivation functions